 Another common golf injury is knee pain.
 With constant extensions and rotations of different parts of the knee, even the slightest of wrong movements can leave it susceptible to injury.
-Examples of knee injury include a torn meniscus, ligament tears, and patellar tendonitis.
+Examples of knee injuries we frequently see include a torn meniscus, ligament tears, and patellar tendonitis.

 Tendinitis (Shoulder, Elbow, and Wrist)

 Although tendonitis can occur in the knee, it can affect any area where bones and muscles meet.
 As a golf swing involves many parts of the body working together, several tendons are at risk.
 Areas of concern include the shoulder, elbow, and wrist.